Families of Freedom

 What is Scholarship America?

 Founded in 1958, Scholarship America is the nation's premier nonprofit, private sector scholarship and educational support organization.
-The organization has distributed nearly $2 billion to more than a million and a half students across the country through its Dollars for Scholars® and Scholarship Management Services® programs.
+The organization has distributed $3 billion to two million students across the nation since its inception.
 Charity Navigator, the nation's top evaluator of non-profit organizations, has given Scholarship America its highest rating for fiscal health and responsibility to donors.
 Scholarship America is headquartered in St. Peter and Minneapolis, Minnesota.
 For more information, visit scholarshipamerica.org.

 (NOTE: When the Families of Freedom Scholarship Fund was created, the organization was known as Citizens’ Scholarship Foundation of America.
 The name was shortened to Scholarship America on January 1, 2003.)